eosnetworkfoundation/docs/docs/50_eos-evm/20_eos-evm-network/30_resources.md

 * Main RPC URL: [https://api-testnet.trust.one](https://api-testnet.trust.one)

-For Trust EVM testnet you can use the configuration listed at [Chainlist.org](https://chainlist.org/).
+For EOS EVM testnet you can use the configuration listed at [Chainlist.org](https://chainlist.org/).

 ## Blockchain Explorer